-Communication is the Thing
+Communication is essential

-It is important to have a primary healthcare provider for ensuring your overall health, but it’s also important because this doctor can facilitate a referral to a cardiologist, or heart specialist.
+It is important to have a primary health care professional for managing your overall health, but it’s also important because they can facilitate a referral to a cardiologist, or heart specialist.
 It’s best when you have a general practitioner organize and communicate all of the necessary information about a patient to their cardiologist.

 Am I getting the best care possible?